RIT-EVT/BMS/docs/source/srs.rst

 Operating Environments
 ----------------------

-The software will operate on the ST micrcontroller present on the DEV1 BMS.
+The software will operate on the ST microcontroller present on the DEV1 BMS.
 The software environment is embedded with no operating system present.
-All development will take place through the EVT-core library and will interact directly with the ST micrcontroller.
+All development will take place through the EVT-core library and will interact directly with the ST microcontroller.

 Design and Implementation Constraints
 -------------------------------------